It’s New Years Eve. We’re en France at your neighbour’s place for dinner. The wine flows freely. How can it not? We’re in Cannes.

 Et que nous sommes allés, il ya une semaine.
 And he’s never heard of it.
 A native of the Riviera who’s never heard of Les Puys en France.
 And I wonder…

-Memories of Puy Pariou
+Memories of hiking up Puy Pariou

 Et je me souviens, se réveiller tôt pour y arriver.
 Et y arriver alors qu’il n’y a que quelques personnes.
 Et l’autre famille avec l’enfant de 10 ans commençant devant nous.